 Q: When will the competition results be announced?

-A: Applicants will be notified of the competition results by the end of March.
+A: Applicants will be notified of the competition results by the middle of April.

 Q: How many times can I apply for/receive the award?

 A: There is no limit to how many times students can apply for the award.
 However, normally, candidates will receive no more than two of these awards in their MIT graduate student career.